 An LVM volume is composed of fixed length extents.
-LVM volumes can be mirrored or striped.
+LVM volumes can be mirrored or striped, but mirrored-stripe and striped-mirror layouts are not supported.

 VxVM volumes consist of one or more plexes/mirrors holding a copy of the data in the volume which in turn are made up of subdisks with arbitrary length.
 The configuration of a volume can be changed by using the VxVM user interfaces.
 See the VERITAS Volume Manager Administrator's Guide for more information.
-VxVM volumes can be one of four types: mirrored, RAID-5, striped, or concatenated.
+VxVM volumes can be concatenated, mirrored, striped, RAID-5 or combinations such as mirrored-stripe, striped-mirror, and concatenated-mirror.